marcoax/MaguttiBuilders/README.md

 # MaguttiBuilders v1.0.0
-A simple Query Helpers Model extension for Laravel 5.6
+A Model Query Builders Helpers  extension for Laravel 5.6